bordeaux-neurocampus/OS-Workshop-2023/faq.md

 ### Is there a code of conduct that I should know about?

 Absolutely, we require good conduct from all the participants to ensure the workshop goes smoothly.
 Please refer to [this document](/assets/docs/Conduct_code.pdf){:target="_blank"}{:rel="noopener noreferrer"} for more details.

+### I still have a few questions...

+Please contact osw-bordeaux-neurocampus(at)mailo.com if you have any further request.